Table of Contents

 Packet loss can be caused by:

-Network Congestion: occurs when there is high network traffic, data packets can be delayed or dropped due to limited bandwidth.
+Network Congestion occurs when there is high network traffic, data packets can be delayed or dropped due to limited bandwidth.
+When a network becomes congested, the available bandwidth decreases, and the routers and switches may drop packets to alleviate the congestion.

-Security Measures: some security measures, such as firewalls or intrusion detection systems, may block or filter certain types of data packets, resulting in packet loss.
+Some security measures, such as firewalls or intrusion detection systems, may block or filter certain types of data packets, resulting in packet loss.
+If these security measures are too strict or misconfigured, they may block or drop packets, leading to packet loss.

 Note that, not all packet loss is avoidable, and some level of packet loss is to be expected with packet-based communication over a network.
 However, it’s important for network administrators to measure the amount of packet loss, and identify and address the underlying causes of packet loss to minimize its impact on network performance and user experience.